Thewbi/cpp_compiler/doc/intermediate_code.md

 ## Action: printf("%d\n", i);

-Code Generation: see function_call main() and also just body blocks in general.
+Intermediate Code Generation: see function_call main() and also just body blocks in general.

 ```
 pushStackFrame()